akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘How do you remember where it goes?’

-‘Your grandfather walked it with me, and his father with him.
+‘Those who came before walked it with me.
 Now I walk it with you.’
 He stopped beside a grey stone half‑buried in the earth, its surface mottled with yellow lichen.
 ‘This is the first marker.
 Put your hand on it.’

 She did.
 The stone was cold and rough, and under the lichen she could feel the faint shapes of something carved.
 Letters, perhaps, or symbols she could not read.
 The inscription ran in two winding lines along the edges of the slab, the runes worn shallow by weather and time.